 Several Approaches To Treating Hip Pain With JOI Physical Therapy

 There are a few easy forms of physical therapy which can help.
-Exercises for core strength and stability are used to treat and prevent pain in the hips.
+Exercises for core strength and stability are out in place to treat and prevent pain in the hips.
 Ergonomic education is instrumental in treating hip pain.
 This is because the source of most of the pain comes from how people sit or stand for long periods of time.
 Lastly and perhaps most importantly is keeping up with your health.
-Weight loss and a healthy BMI are always recommended in the treatment of hip pain.
+Weight loss and a healthy BMI are always recommendations for the treatment of hip pain.

 Want to learn more about types of hip replacement?
 Learn more by reading this ARTICLE on our website.

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045

 All JOI Physicians and Therapists now offer Telemedicine services from the convenience of your home.
 Through the download of the free Zoom app on the your phone, tablet or laptop.
 Our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000 or read more here about our orthopedic telemedicine providers.